MultiSafepay/docs/content/integration/testing/test-payment-details.md

 AfterPay shares the test key with MultiSafepay.

-**2.** To enable AfterPay in your MultiSafepay test account, email the Integration Team at <integration@multisafepay.com>
+**2.** To enable AfterPay in your MultiSafepay test account, email <integration@multisafepay.com>

 **Test an AfterPay order**

-1. Make a [direct or redirect](/api/#afterpay) API request.
-For more information, see [Direct vs redirect API requests](/developer/direct-vs-redirect).
+1. make an API request: [Create order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order > Examples > AfterPay direct/redirect.
 2. If you make a redirect API request, select the checkbox at the bottom of the AfterPay page, and then click **Confirm**.
 The payment is processed in the test environment as **Successful**, with order status **Completed**, and transaction status **Uncleared**.